writethedocs/www/docs/conf/australia/2020/unconference.rst

 Schedule
 --------

-Unconference sessions run all day on Monday, and also in the afternoon on Tuesday after the Job Fair. **Exact schedule subject to confirmation**.
+Unconference sessions run all day on Thursday and Friday. **Exact schedule subject to confirmation**.